Matts966/alphasql/README.md

 done
 ```

-JSON schema file should have only a top level map element keyed by string element, which specifies table name and each value specifies schema for its key. `name` and `type` elements in the schema elements are recognized like the official API.
+JSON schema file should have only a top level map element keyed by string element, which specifies table name, and each value specifies schema for its key. `name` and `type` elements in the schema elements are recognized like the official API.

 ```json
 {